Honda Pioneer - Windshields & Doors: Noise, Dust & Install Tips

 Polycarbonate (poly)

-• Upsides: light, affordable, flexible (less likely to crack).
+• Upsides: light, affordable, flexible (less likely to crack)

-• Trade-offs: scratches easier; don’t use harsh cleaners.
+• Trade-offs: scratches easier; avoid harsh cleaners

 Glass

-• Upsides: optical clarity, long-term scratch resistance, works with wiper kits and defrost.
+• Upsides: optical clarity, long-term scratch resistance, works with wiper kits and defrost

-• Trade-offs: heavier; adds cost and needs sturdy mounting.
+• Trade-offs: heavier; adds cost and needs sturdy mounting

 Doors and Enclosures